-Q – I have some old books and other stuff I’d like to donate to the Library.
+Q – I have some books I’d like to donate to the Library.
 Do you accept donations?

 Q – Why not?

-Q – So what should I do with these books?
+Q – So what should I do with my books?

-If you know of some more organizations which should be added to the list please email Librarian Liam Hegarty at firstname.lastname@example.org.
+If you know of some other organizations which should be added to the list, please email Librarian Liam Hegarty at firstname.lastname@example.org.

 Q – So you absolutely will never take any books under any circumstances?